 The months and weeks leading up to booking season are absolutely the time to work on your business and tackle all of those branding and marketing to-dos that may have been piling up over the past year.
 Amongst the checklist items to tackle?
-Your Storefront on The Knot and WeddingWire.
-With nearly two-thirds of couples actively planning their weddings right now, it’s very likely that you’re getting Storefront views from potential future clients.
-Make sure that you’re creating a great first impression on your Storefront with these seven simple checks!
+Updating your Storefronts on The Knot and WeddingWire.
+With nearly 40% of proposals happening between November and February, it’s very likely you’re going to see an uptick Storefront views from potential future clients.
+So, let’s make sure that you’re creating a great first impression on your Storefronts with these seven simple checks!

 One of your big goals should be to make it impossibly easy for couples to reach out to you.
-So if it’s not there already, add contact info, your website, a quick bio about yourself, and a professional headshot so that couples can easily reach out to you.
+So, if it’s not on your Storefronts already, add contact information, your website, a quick bio about yourself or your team, and a professional headshot so that couples can easily reach out to you.

-Pro Tip: Don’t forget to add your social handles to your Storefront.
+Pro Tip: Don’t forget to add your social handles to your Storefronts.
 Once a couple discovers you, they’re more than likely going to look for you on Instagram and Facebook!

 The truth is that if you want to drive highly qualified couples your way, then pricing transparency is the way to go.
 Why?
-When you display your pricing, or even give them a starting price, you’re more likely to attract couples who are comfortable with that price range and ready to work with you.
+When you display your pricing (even just a price range), you’re more likely to attract couples who are comfortable with that range and ready to work with you.
 In fact, 78% of couples told us in a recent survey that seeing pricing before inquiring was important to them.

 Pro Tip: Customize your offerings to ensure couples are receiving personalized proposals that work for their budget.